patrickcollins12/esphome-fan-controller/README.md

 It appears that Corsair and Noctua fans behave as expected so you might want to stick with them.

-However, if your fan does behave this way, you can use a MOSFET like the FQP30N06L to add an on/off switch to another GPIO pin to completely cut the power when the PWM output is at 0%.
-If you need a schematic, please [post an issue](https://github.com/patrickcollins12/esphome-fan-controller/issues/new) and we can help out.
+However, if your fan does behave this way, you can use a MOSFET to turn it off.
+There are ([instructions here for how to do this](https://github.com/patrickcollins12/esphome-fan-controller/issues/17#issuecomment-1557136383)).
+Please post your progress to that issue.

 ## Wiring Diagram
 <img src="images/12v%20fan%20controller%20w%20tach.png">